eduMFA/eduMFA/doc/configuration/caconnectors.rst

 **CA certificate**

 This is the location of the file, that contains the CA certificate, that issued the CA worker server certificate.
-This file is located on the privacyIDEA server in PEM format.
+This file is located on the eduMFA server in PEM format.

 **Client certificate**

-This is the file location of the certificate that privacyIDEA uses to authenticate against the CA worker.
+This is the file location of the certificate that eduMFA uses to authenticate against the CA worker.
 It is in PEM format.

-.. note:: The subject of this certificate must match the name of the privacyIDEA server as seen by the CA worker.
+.. note:: The subject of this certificate must match the name of the eduMFA server as seen by the CA worker.
 It is a good idea to request the client certificate from the CA on the domain where the CA worker is actually running at.